isaacgounton/short-video-maker/README.md

 Honestly, not a lot - only whisper.cpp can be accelerated.

-Remotion is CPU-heavy, and [Kokoro-js](https://github.com/hexgrad/kokoro) runs on the CPU.
+Remotion is CPU-heavy, and the TTS providers run on CPU.

-## Is there a UI that I can use to generate the videos

-No (t yet)

 ## Can I select different source for the videos than Pexels, or provide my own video